labcorp/Django-Webpack5-Boilerplate/README.md

-## Minimal Django with Webpack and Bootstrap setup!
+# Minimal Django with Webpack and Bootstrap setup!
 It should be pretty self explanatory, let me know if you need any help!

+> **IMPORTANT:** Docker setup is not yet ready for production!

-### Docker usage
+## Docker usage
 0. Rename `.env.example` > `.env` and update it
 1. Run `docker-compose build`
 2. Run `docker-compose up -d`
 3. [optional] Run `docker-compose exec boilerplate_app python manage.py createsuperuser`
 4. Profit...

-Suggestion: Rename the `boilerplate_` image names in docker to your own app/project.
+Suggestion: Rename the `boilerplate_` image names in docker to your own app/project (also in DB scheme on .env).

-> Docker setup is not yet ready for production!
-Be careful.
+## Debugging Django App (in VSCode)
+Django App can be debugged attaching VSCode to the PTVSD server (launch.json is included in this boilerplate), so:

+1. Add your breakpoints (or not)
+2. Go to 'Run and Debug' on the left panel
+3. Select 'Docker: Django'
+4. Start it (F5)

-### Basic usage (legacy, but still works)
+## Basic usage (legacy, but still works - kindof)

 **Front-end**
 1. Run `yarn install`